erikrose/peep/README.rst

 1. Peep guarantees repeatability.

-   If you peep install package x version y, every subsequent install of package x version y will be the same as the original or Peep will complain.
+   If you ``peep install`` package x version y, every subsequent install of package x version y will be the same as the original, or Peep will complain.

 2. Peep does not vet your packages.